California Bounty Hunter Guide: Requirements and Steps

 Bounty Hunter Salary and Outlook in California

 Because the Bureau of Labor Statistics (BLS) does not currently offer data for bail fugitive recovery agents, we use the data for private investigators as a logical proxy.
-According to the BLS, California is the top employer for private investigators, with 3,640 employed as of May 2014.1 The metropolitan area including Los Angeles, Long Beach, and Glendale, California, is the area with the highest level of employment in the nation.1 The metropolitan area of San Jose, Sunnyvale, and Santa Clara, California is the second-highest paying area for private detectives, reporting an average annual salary of $82,250.1 The employment outlook for private detectives and investigators is also positive for California.
-According to Projections Central, by 2022, the profession is expected to grow by 20%, which amounts to 800 additional positions in the field, or about 190 new jobs each year.3 This is almost twice as fast as the growth projected for the profession in the United States as a whole, which is around 11%.3
+According to the BLS, California has the most private investigators of any state, with 3,610 employed as of May 2021.1 The metropolitan area including Los Angeles, Long Beach, and Glendale is the area with the highest level of private investigators employed in the nation.1 San Francisco-Oakland-Hayword is the highest-paying metro area for private detectives in the US, with an average annual salary of $75,860.1 The employment outlook for private detectives and investigators is also positive for California overall.
+According to Projections Central, through 2030, the profession is expected to grow by 13.5% in California, with 390 average annual openings (including replacements).3 This is on par with the growth projected for the profession in the United States as a whole during the same time period, at 13.1%.3

-California is home to hundreds of bail bondsmen.
+California is home to numerous bail bondsmen.
 You can start by looking up bail bondsmen in your city and state and reaching out to them to see if they have a need for new bail fugitive recovery agents.

-- California Bail Agents Association – Offers resources and a directory of local bondsmen in different areas of the state.
+- California Bail Agents Association (CBAA): Offers resources and a directory of local bondsmen in different areas of the state.

-- California Association of Licensed Investigators – Offers legislation information, access to a directory of private investigators, and membership benefits like professional development.
+- California Association of Licensed Investigators (CALI): Offers legislation information, access to a directory of private investigators, and membership benefits like professional development.

-- Golden State Bail Agents Association – Founded in 2004 by a group of bail agents and offering lobbying efforts and resources for licensed bail agents in the state.
+- Golden State Bail Agents Association (GSBAA): Founded in 2004 by a group of bail agents, offers lobbying support and resources for licensed bail agents in the state.